nus-cs2113-AY2223S2/tp/docs/UserGuide.md

     * `YEAR` needs to be a four-digit number
     * When this field is omitted, the default date will be set to the day when the transaction is added to rainyDay

-> ⚠️ Amount has a maximum of $21,474,836.47 and will be rounded off to 2 decimal places!
+> ⚠️ Amount provided cannot be less than 0 and cannot be more than $21,474,836.47!

 > 💡 The flags `-c` and `-date` can be used exclusively.
 The following are also valid formats:
 >